-Learn the dirty truth about self-defense in Florida through one man’s journey through the dark underbelly of Florida’s criminal justice system, where your lawyer will probably be incompetent and know little about self-defense law and doesn't care if you win or lose; your jury will have only six jurors; your prosecutor will have no interest whatsoever in the truth of what happened; and then you, a law-abiding citizen with a concealed weapons permit, will be sent away to prison for 20 years for just firing a warning shot into your sofa inside of your own home in self-defense, even though the alleged victim outside kicking your front door down in the middle of the night during a hurricane not only was unharmed, but in fact testified that he never saw you or a gun.
+Learn the dirty truth about self-defense in Florida through one man’s journey through the dark underbelly of Florida’s criminal justice system, where your lawyer will be incompetent, know nothing about self-defense law and doesn't care if you win or lose; your jury will have only six jurors; your prosecutor will have no interest whatsoever in the truth of what happened; and then you, a law-abiding citizen with a concealed weapons permit, will be sent away to prison for 20 years for just firing a warning shot into your sofa inside of your own home in self-defense, even though the alleged victim outside kicking your front door down in the middle of the night during a hurricane not only was unharmed, but in fact testified that he never saw you or a gun.

 NEWS FLASH: J.J.
 DAIAK IS NOW OUT AND FREE !

 His conviction was vacated and reversed on June 20, 2014 and he was ordered released from prison pending a re-trial.
 He was then held in the county jail on $400,000 bond as he tried to get the case dismissed and his name cleared.
 But as the State Attorney continued to prosecute J.J. and knowing he would again face a 20-year mandatory prison sentence if he lost at a second trial, he pled to the charges on July 1, 2016, and was released from custody (without probation or parole) on Time-Served (the ten years he spent in prison).